damien-otis/lambda-builder/README.md

 ENVIRONMENT is optional and can be used to specify different versions of the Lambda, usually to be used for 'production' and 'staging' and 'dev'.

-This program works as a "livereload" for Lambda functions.
-It watches local Lambdas folder for changes, and if a change is made then it will create a new .ZIP file, upload to S3 and deploy it to a Lambda function.
-If it's the first time the Lambda is being deployed it will install node modules inside a Lambda running on AWS Linux, so that the deployment package has any modules that need to be compiled to run in the execution environment.
-For subsequent updates to source code, a new .ZIP file is not built - the file is updated in the local copy of the Lambda deployment .ZIP and the changes are uploaded to S3 and deployed, which is faster.
-If the package.json file is updated with new dependencies, then the builder is run again in AWS and a new .ZIP is created with new node_modules built, and then it is deployed to your Lambda function.